kaur-vandana/kv.restful-web-services/ReadMe.md

+# RESTful Web Services with Spring and Spring Boot

 ### Topics Covered
-2. Develop and design RESTful web services with Spring Boot
+1. Develop and design RESTful web services with Spring Boot
+2. How to design Resources and GET, POST and DELETE operations?
 3. How to version your RESTful Web Services
 4. How to document RESTful Web Services with Swagger
+5. How to use Postman to execute RESTful Service Requests?
-5. How to monitor RESTful Services with Spring Boot Actuator
+6. How to monitor RESTful Services with Spring Boot Actuator
+7. IMPLEMENT Exception Handling
+8. IMPLEMENT Validation
+9. IMPLEMENT HATEOAS
-6. IMPLEMENT Exception Handling, Validation, HATEOAS and filtering for RESTful Web Services.
+10. IMPLEMENT filtering for RESTful Web Services.
+11. How to implement basic authentication with Spring Security?
+12. How to connect RESTful Services to a backend with JPA?
-7. The best practices in designing RESTful web services
+13. The best practices in designing RESTful web services

 ------------------------------------------------------------------------------------------------------------------------
+# Useful Links

 ### Swagger UI :
 http://localhost:8080/swagger-ui/index.html

 ### OpenAPI definition :
 http://localhost:8080/v3/api-docs